Starmer should apologise to Iraq veterans ‘harassed through courts’ – Badenoch

 Sir Keir Starmer should apologise to veterans over his role as a barrister in reshaping the law governing troops in war zones, Kemi Badenoch has said.

-The Prime Minister worked free of charge in 2007 on a human rights claim that led to fresh inquiries into deaths in Iraq and hundreds of soldiers facing criminal investigations, The Telegraph reported.
+The Prime Minister worked free of charge in 2007 on a human rights claim that led to fresh inquiries into deaths in Iraq and hundreds of soldiers facing criminal investigations, according to a report by The Telegraph which Downing Street said contained “flagrant inaccuracies”.

 The Tory leader said “the way that our veterans have been harassed through the courts is a complete disgrace” when asked about the report at a central London press conference on Wednesday.